-- Installing a six-foot high block wall along the western property line abutting the existing mobile home community to provide a better buffer between the two properties; - Increasing the onsite parking supply from 12 existing spaces to 16 spaces (including credit for one bicycle rack); - Adding a bicycle rack to encourage multi-modal transportation; - Restriping the parking lot to comply with the City's parking design standards; - Constructing a new trash enclosure; and - Installing new six-foot high wrought iron fencing along the southern property line to prevent customers from parking in the adjacent businesses' parking lots and to eliminate cut through traffic to the adjacent properties.
+- Installing a new, six-foot high block wall along a portion of the western and southern property lines abutting the existing boat repair service business; - Demolition of an exterior transformer pad, to be replaced with new parking spaces; - Increasing the onsite parking supply from 19 existing spaces to 21 spaces (including credit for one bicycle rack); - Adding a bicycle rack to encourage multi-modal transportation; - Restriping the parking lot to comply with the City's parking design standards; and - Renovation of the existing trash enclosure to include a cover

 The applicant also proposes to update the site with security lighting, surveillance cameras and new business signage (signs would be reviewed and permitted separately per the City's sign code requirements).
-Security lighting would be shielded, pointed downward and located in such a manner to prevent potential lighting impacts to the abutting residential property.
-The applicant has provided a preliminary lighting and photometric plan as part of their CUP plans.
-As conditioned, the lighting and photometric plan would be further reviewed and required during the plan check process to demonstrate that lighting onsite would be adequate for security purposes but not cause inappropriate light spill onto the abutting residentially-zoned property.
+Security lighting would be shielded, pointed downward and located in such a manner to prevent potential lighting impacts to the abutting properties.
+The applicant has provided a preliminary lighting plan as part of their CUP plans.
+As conditioned, the lighting plan would be further reviewed and required during the plan check process to demonstrate that lighting onsite would be adequate for security purposes but not cause inappropriate light spill onto the abutting properties.